SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Debate tournaments have a stark difference between expectations and reality for anyone new to them.
 If you don't educate juniors on the tournament experience, then
 - They might reach home later than they told their parents to expect them.
 - They might delay food expecting a lunch break, and then miss out on eating food at all, if you haven't told them the strategic time to eat food.
-- There are a lot of possible logistic issues like all members of a team filling duplicate feedback, trainees being confused about filling the ballot, waiting for the OA during the silent round, a bunch of other Tabbycat issues like navigating on your private url, different forms of check-in, etc.
+- Numerous logistical issues can arise, such as all members of a team filling duplicate feedback, trainees being confused about filling the ballot, waiting for the OA during the silent round, various other Tabbycat issues like navigating on your private url, different forms of check-in, etc.
 - They might expect the tournament to provide food so they wouldn't have made their own food plans like lunch boxes.
 - And most of all, won't know the meaning of the word imminent.